Skip to main content

 Inventor and engineer Lewis Howard Latimer was born to parents who had fled slavery.
 Latimer learned the art of mechanical drawing while working at a patent firm.
 Over the course of his career as a draftsman, Latimer worked closely with Thomas Edison and Alexander Graham Bell, in addition to designing his own inventions.

-Sidney Bernsen
+Steven Bernsen

-Lisa Bessler
+Lisa Bressler

-Bob Hauck
+Robert Hauck

 Robert Keating